SwedbankPay/developer.swedbankpay.com/_includes/delete-token.md

 {
     "state": "Deleted",
-    "comment": "Comment on why the deletion is happening"{% if include.documentation_section == "card" %}, "tokenType" : "{{ token_field_name }}"{% endif %}
+    "comment": "Comment on why the deletion is happening"{% if documentation_section == "card" %}, "tokenType" : "{{ token_field_name }}"{% endif %}
 }
 ```